sgilda/windup/Build:-Dependencies.md

     <version>${version.titangraph.lucene}</version>
 </dependency>
 ```
 _One more question regrading dependencies.
-Is it advisable to depend on the `forge-addon` pom from addon's subparts?_
+Is it advisable to depend on the `forge-addon` artifact from addon's subparts?_

+## Addon sub-parts

-Addon sub-parts declare dependency preferably on forge addons, but may depend on it's particular part, e.g. `api`.
-The latter makes keeping the code decoupled easier.
+Addon sub-parts declare dependency preferably on forge addons,
 ```xml
 <dependency>
     <groupId>org.jboss.forge.furnace.container</groupId>